anthony9105/BrogrammersAuctions/README.md

 3. run ./testing.sh

 To run the backend prototype:
-1. make sure you are in the backend directory
+1. make sure you are in the backend/src directory
 2. run python backend.py